 NHS employers provides useful advice and guidance on all NHS pay, contracts terms and conditions.

 Medical staff working in private sector hospitals, the armed services or abroad will be paid on different scales.

 - Where the role can lead Expand / Collapse

-- becoming a clinical assistant to a consultant in a hospital outpatient clinic or ward
+- becoming a clinical assistant to a consultant in a hospital outpatient clinic

 - participating in research and development (R&D) for university departments, NHS research networks and pharmaceutical companies

 - teaching medical students either at their university or within the GP practice (or both)

 - teaching at postgraduate level – doctors in their second year of foundation training (F2) or those in a specialist GP training post (GP registrars)